How to export Google reviews to Excel?

 The downside is that it's entirely free.

 Long story short, if you're looking for a one time export of a few reviews, and you're willing to spend 10 - 15mn installing the extension etc. to save a couple of bucks, this is a life saver.
-If you're looking for a quick & cheap option, I still think (although we're biased obviously) our Pay As You Go exports are a lot simpler & faster.
+If you're looking for a quick & cheap option, I still think (although I might be biased) that our Pay As You Go exports are a lot simpler & faster.

 3 Download reviews using Google Takeout